spacedeck/spacedeck-open/README.md

 We appreciate filed issues, pull requests and general discussion.

-**Windows users:** Try the one-click release at https://github.com/spacedeck/spacedeck-open/releases/tag/v0.9

-Desktop releases for Linux and Mac will be published here soon.
-In the meantime, you have to install Node.JS to run Spacedeck.

 # Features

 - Create virtual whiteboards called *Spaces* with virtually unlimited size